dotnet/linker/docs/design/redundant-suppressions.md

 ## Detecting redundant warning suppressions

-In order to avoid the above scenario, we would like to have a option of detecting and reporting the warning suppressions which are not tied to any warnings caused trimmer-incompatible patterns.
+In order to avoid the above scenario, we would like to have an option to detect and report the warning suppressions which are not tied to any warnings caused by trim-incompatible patterns.

 This may be achieved by extending the linker tool functionality to check which suppression do in fact suppress warnings and reporting those which do not.